ryry2nd/RobotDog/README.md

 To download a model go down to the Model Explorer section on the GPT4All website: https://gpt4all.io/index.html
 Any model should work but I haven't tested it.

 Be sure to put the file into this path: `Assets/aiModel`

+Don't forget to edit the .env file accordingly.